BE A COMPETITION JUDGE FOR WASHINGTON DECA

 Interested in becoming a competition judge?
 Find out more about this exciting opportunity below.

 Written Event Judging.
-January, 2018 via online access.
+January, 2019 via online access.
 To register for written event judging, Click Here.
+(Linked when available)

 Area Competitions.
 December and January.
 Please refer to the map and contact information below, and contact the area leader associated with your region.